ogoldberg/ai-first-web-client/docs/TEST_RESULTS.md

 **Status:** ✅ LEARNING COMPONENT FULLY FUNCTIONAL

-The core innovation of the LLM Browser MCP Server - the learning and progressive optimization system - has been proven to work correctly through automated end-to-end testing.
+The core innovation of Unbrowser - the learning and progressive optimization system - has been proven to work correctly through automated end-to-end testing.

 **The system successfully:**
 - Discovers APIs from network traffic